Lenddo/react-native-sdk-sample-app/react-native-data-sdk/README.md

   }

   startAndroidData() {
-        RNDataSdkWrapper.setup(this.state.gatewayUrl,
+        RNDataSdkWrapper.setup(this.state.gatewayUrl, this.state.scoring.wifiOnly,
-        this.state.scoring.wifiOnly, this.state.scoring.enableCallLog,
+        this.state.scoring.enableLogDisplay, this.state.scoring.enableSms,
-        this.state.scoring.enableContact,this.state.scoring.enableLogDisplay,
+        this.state.scoring.enableCallLog, this.state.scoring.enableContact,
-        this.state.scoring.enableSms,this.state.scoring.enableCalendarEvent,
+        this.state.scoring.enableCalendarEvent, this.state.scoring.enableInstalledApp,
-        this.state.scoring.enableInstalledApp, this.state.scoring.enableBrowserHistory,
+        this.state.scoring.enableBrowserHistory, this.state.scoring.enableLocation,
-        this.state.scoring.enableLocation, this.state.scoring.enableBattCharge,
+        this.state.scoring.enableBattCharge, this.state.scoring.enableGalleryMetaData,
-        this.state.scoring.enableGalleryMetaData, this.state.scoring.enableSmsBody,
+        this.state.scoring.enableSmsBody, this.state.scoring.enablePhoneNumber,
-        this.state.scoring.enablePhoneNumber, this.state.scoring.enableContactsName,
+        this.state.scoring.enableContactsName, this.state.scoring.enableContactsEmail,
-        this.state.scoring.enableContactsEmail,  this.state.scoring.enableCalendarOrganizer,
+        this.state.scoring.enableCalendarOrganizer, this.state.scoring.enableCalendarDisplayName,
-        this.state.scoring.enableCalendarDisplayName, this.state.scoring.enableCalendarEmail,
+        this.state.scoring.enableCalendarEmail,
         (result, logMsg, statusCode) => {console.log('result: ' + result);
             console.log('logMsg: ' + logMsg);
             console.log('statusCode: ' + statusCode);